 Professor Yolanda T Moses

 Professor Moses is Professor of Anthropology and the former Associate Vice Chancellor for Diversity, Equity and Excellence at the University of California - Riverside.
 Her research has looked at diversity and change in universities in the United States, India, Europe, South Africa and now Australia.
-Professor Moses started her research residence with the NCCC in February 2017 and is exploring and assessing the cultural competence model used at the University of Sydney, comparing it to those used in the United States.
+Professor Moses started her research residence with the NCCC in February 2017 as the inaugural Fulbright Distinguished Chair in Cultural Competence and is exploring and assessing the cultural competence model used at the University of Sydney, comparing it to those used in the United States and globally.